jweissman/vico/README.md

 The architecture involves a WORLD SERVER which holds references to ZONE SERVERS.

 Client connects to WORLD SERVER, and is flying above the world.
-When landing, they are directed to registered ZONE SERVER which supports the local interaction.
+When landing, they are directed to registered CITY SERVER which supports the local interaction.

 `vico world` -- start a world server

+`vico city` -- start a city server

-`vico zone` -- start a zone server, register with world
+[TODO `vico zone` -- start a zone server, register with city]

 `vico text` -- connect to world server via line-mode interface